EHB-MCT/assignment-2-CarysaPeeters/docs/README.md

   [CODE_OF_CONDUCT.md](https://www.contributor-covenant.org/version/1/4/code-of-conduct/): rules you should follow when working with this project
   LICENSE: the license of this project
-  README.md: information, conventions, files breakdown, data flow, data attribution and sources
+  README.md: information, conventions, files breakdown, data flow, data attribution and sources CONTRIBUTING.md: guidelines for when someone wants to contribute

 ## Data flow